RBGKew/bioinfo-utils/docs/software/lmod.md

 	module unload blast/2.10

 ##an example slurm script
-lmod allows you to use multiple versions of softwaere in the same script
+lmod allows you to use multiple versions of software in the same script

 	#!/bin/bash
 	#SBATCH -c 1